neuron-whisperer/jubilee/README.md

 * How do I apply visual effects like popover messages and fade transitions?

+* How do I apply a screen orientation other than the native orientation of the display?

 * How do I play sounds and music?

 * How do I receive and handle keyboard input?